-Oral Appliance Therapy in Ballston Spa, NY Can Relieve Sleep Apnea
+Oral Appliance Therapy – Ballston Spa, NY

-The American Academy of Sleep Medicine has said that oral appliance therapy is the first recommended treatment for patients suffering from mild to moderate Obstructive Sleep Apnea (OSA).
+The American Academy of Sleep Medicine has said that oral appliance therapy is the first recommended treatment for patients suffering from mild to moderate obstructive sleep apnea (OSA).
 This is good news not only for untreated sleep apnea patients, but also for those who currently have problems with their CPAP machine.
 Oral appliance therapy has shown itself to be a more comfortable, yet effective option that more easily fits into people’s lives and sleep habits.

-Is Oral Appliance Therapy Right For You?
+Is Oral Appliance Therapy Right for You?

 People should consider oral appliance therapy if:

-- They snore loudly and consistently every night
+- They snore loudly and consistently every night.

-- Are not able to sleep or successfully treat their sleep apnea with CPAP therapy
+- Are not able to sleep or successfully treat their sleep apnea with CPAP therapy.

-- They need a more portable sleep apnea treatment option
+- They need a more portable sleep apnea treatment option.

-- They could benefit from combined therapy (a combination of CPAP and oral appliance therapy)
+- They could benefit from combined therapy (a combination of CPAP and oral appliance therapy).